xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 This block specifies experiments and protocols at the effective layer that:

 * test coherence and usefulness of the Q121 encoding,
-* distinguish between low tension and high tension alignment scenarios,
+* distinguish between low tension and high tension alignment scenarios for given models and environments,
 * provide evidence for or against particular encodings in `EncAlign`.

 None of these experiments prove or disprove the canonical AI alignment problem.
-They only test whether the chosen encoding behaves in alignment with its intended role.
+They only test whether the chosen encoding behaves in line with its intended meaning.
+If an experiment falsifies this encoding, the result is that this Q121 version should be revised, not that alignment has been solved or ruled out.

 ### Experiment 1: Alignment stress tests under distribution shift

-*Goal:*
+**Goal**

 Test whether the alignment encoding can distinguish systems that remain well aligned under distribution shift from systems that exhibit misaligned behavior, using the same admissible encoding across all systems.

-*Setup:*
+**Setup**

 * Select a family of simulated or toy environments with:

   * a training distribution of contexts and tasks,
-  * a holdout distribution that introduces systematic distribution shifts (for example new combinations of features, edge cases, or adversarial scenarios).
+  * a holdout distribution that introduces systematic distribution shifts, such as new combinations of features, edge cases, or adversarial scenarios.

 * For each system under test, define states `m_train` and `m_shift` in `M_align_reg` that summarize:

-  * PolicyProfile on training and shifted contexts,
+  * `PolicyProfile` on training and shifted contexts,
-  * HumanValueProfile over a fixed feature library `FeatureLib`,
+  * `HumanValueProfile` over a fixed feature library `FeatureLib`,
-  * ProxyObjectiveProfile inferred from training setups and observed behavior,
+  * `ProxyObjectiveProfile` inferred from training setups and observed behavior,
-  * RiskTailProfile over a fixed horizon library `HorizonLib`,
+  * `RiskTailProfile` over a fixed horizon library `HorizonLib`,
-  * Incentive descriptions for training and deployment.
+  * incentive descriptions for training and deployment.

 * Use a fixed admissible encoding in `EncAlign`:

   * the same `ContextLib`, `FeatureLib`, `HorizonLib`,
   * the same weights `w_value`, `w_incentive`, `w_risk`.

-*Protocol:*
+**Protocol**

 1. For each system, evaluate `Tension_align(m_train)` using the encoding.

 2. Evaluate `Tension_align(m_shift)` on the shifted distribution state.

-3. Compute the shift in alignment tension:
+3. Compute the shift in alignment tension.

    ```txt
    DeltaT_system = Tension_align(m_shift) - Tension_align(m_train)